Black Credit Card Comparison

 - Flight upgrades

 - Invitations to exclusive events or promotions

-These features give you some idea of the level of status that comes with having a black credit card, but the specific details do vary between black products.
-So when you’re looking for a black credit card, it’s a good idea to go through all the features listed or even ask the credit card company for more information if you’re interested in a particular type of benefit.Back to top
+These features give you some idea of the status that comes from having a black credit card, but the specific details do vary between accounts.
+So when you’re looking for a black card, it’s a good idea to go through all the features listed or even ask the credit card company for more information about specific benefits you want from a black credit card.

 Who should get a black credit card?

 Black credit cards are designed for people with high incomes who also spend a lot on credit cards each month.
 You can see this in the application requirements, which include minimum incomes of around $75,000 or more.
 You will also need to have a good or excellent credit rating.

 But meeting the application requirements doesn’t necessarily mean you should get a black credit card.
 If you rarely use credit, for example, you won’t be able to make the most of the benefits.
 This could mean that the annual fee costs you more than any value you get from the card.
 On the other hand, if you're a big spender, frequent flyer or someone who will take advantage of features such as travel insurance and airport lounge access, the benefits could help offset the costs of getting a black credit card.